 What comes to mind when you think about what an “oversized frame” is supposed to be?
 The answer usually depends on what decade you grew up in.
 The 60s had us swooning over Hepburn in Breakfast at Tiffany’s and the iconic Jackie O. The 80s were about pushing boundaries with what was possible in eyewear.
 When the world said you can’t put that on a frame, Jean Paul Gaultier, Christian Dior and Cazal answered: “Hold my beer.”
 The aughts brought the advent of the “bug eye”, now synonymous with starlets and glamour.
-While the Olsen Twins sported massive black Chanel acetate similar to the Bubble Base Playa, the Hiltons were showing every day was summer vacation in Bvlgari Shields.
-Which, for the record, is the worst style in all of eyewear.
-If I never see another Shield as long as I live, I’ll be fine.
-Here in the Teens our sunglass and eyeglass frames have brought it back full circle.
+While the Olsen Twins sported massive black Chanel acetate similar to the Playa, the Hiltons were showing every day was summer vacation in Bvlgari Shields.
+Now, our sunglass and eyeglass frames have brought it back full circle.
 Oversized frames are here to stay, but we’ve learned a lot along the way.
 You can be bold without being obnoxious.
 Make a statement without screaming.
 Glamorous without being gaudy.
 Pay homage to the classics while still creating something new.
 Follow along as we break down the big guns in the GLCO arsenal.

 Tuscany and Valencia, sisters of minimalism.
 These frames are stripped down to what really matters in an oversized frame: silhouette.
 While Valencia’s round wire frames feel more Joplin, the square lines of Tuscany feel more chic.

 A full-fledged chunky acetate wayfarer frame, Calabar captures the classic wayfarer frame with a new temple design inspired by 50’s car fins..
 Oozing in this 50’s style, its shape is familiar but with meticulous design details that separate it from the standard.